MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 | Invertible   | No        | No
 | Commutivity | $\vec{a} \cdot \vec{b} = \vec{b} \cdot \vec{a}$ | $\vec{a} \wedge \vec{b} = -\vec{b} \wedge \vec{a}$
 | Squaring | $\vec{a} \cdot \vec{a} = \|a\|^2$ | $\vec{a} \wedge \vec{a} = 0$

+These two products are complementary in so many ways.

 A *Eureka* moment is upon us!